Why have a fire alarm company inspect your system?

 What is involved in a fire alarm system test?

-A qualified technician will come to your facility make a comprehensive list of your devices.
+Second, a technician will come to your facility to make a list of your devices.
 He will then perform the required tests for each.
-Some are visual inspections while others might involve triggering mass notification devices.
+Some are visual.
+Others might involve triggering alarms.

-Like many electronics, fire alarm panels and associated components can degrade over time and can compromise the system’s operation.
-Dust, dirt, and damage to fire safety devices are common occurrences that affect the integrity of your fire protection.
+Like many electronics, fire alarm panels can degrade over time.
+As a result, they can hurt the system’s operation.
+Dust, dirt, and damage to fire safety devices are common occurrences.

-When properly maintained, tested and serviced, your fire alarm system will be running at optimum efficiency.
-After the scheduled test is complete, you will receive a comprehensive report to keep on file.
+After the test is complete, you will receive a complete report to keep on file.
 NFPA guidelines specify the intervals between fire alarm tests.
-They can be annual, bi-annual, or another timeframe depending on the equipment at your facility.
+They can be annual, bi-annual, or another time frame.

 - Improved resale value of your building